 The short answer is yes.
 And, truth be told, curious investors rarely pay sticker price, at least not to start.

 - Motley Fool Stock Advisor.
 Motley Fool Stock Advisor is a useful stock tip sheet from the founders of Motley Fool, who’ve more than proven their market mettle.
-The undiscounted price is $199, but a long-running introductory offer slashes the sticker price by half.
+The undiscounted price is $199, but a long-running introductory offer slashes the sticker price by half (to $99) for new customers only.
 For more information, read our Motley Fool Stock Advisor review.

 - Motley Fool Rule Breakers.
 Also from Motley Fool’s founders, Motley Fool Rule Breakers is another tip sheet geared toward growth and small-cap stocks.
-There’s little overlap with Stock Advisor, and the sticker price is $99 to start (subject to change).
+There’s little overlap with Stock Advisor, and the sticker price is $99 for new customers only (subject to change).